 - I’ve previously blogged on the importance of focussing on the process rather than the goal to stay motivated.
 If not reviewed, goals can slip and be demotivating.
 Habits however are formed through repetitive daily actions.
 I read a blog recently which asked, “what do you want everyday to look like”?
-If you include what you need to succeed in your daily actions the you’ll reach your goal.
+If you include what you need to succeed in your daily actions then you’ll reach your goal.
 Focus on one day at a time.
-Here’s the ‘Habit based’coaching approach of Precision Nutrition & why less is more.
-This approach certainly yields great results with our weight loss clients (Some hot news to follow on our Nutrition Coaching).
+Here’s the ‘Habit based’ coaching approach of Precision Nutrition & why less is more.
+This approach certainly yields great results with our weight loss clients.

 - I’m also a fan of having a 1, 3 & 5 year plan.
 The sheer task of writing these down will help hold you accountable to those goals.
 Life changes and therefore your goals will also need to.
 Review regularly to stay motivated.
 Here’s a good article on developing a Personal Development Plan (plus link to template) to get you started.